openfga/rfcs/20231214-listUsers-api.md

 ```

 ## API Semantics
-Unless otherwise noted, the intent is for the `ListUsers` and `StreamedListUsers` APIs to behave similarly with the `ListObjects` and `StreamedListObjects` API.
+Unless otherwise noted, the intent is for the `ListUsers` and `StreamedListUsers` APIs to behave similarly to the `ListObjects` and `StreamedListObjects` API.
 This is to encourage more uniformity in the API experience.
 The API and server configuration should reflect similarities, the error propagation strategy should strive to be the same, and any limits and/or deadline behaviors should strive to be identical unless there is a compelling reason to have an exception.
 We may find such compelling reasons as we dig into the implementation details further, but it's not obvious why/if it would have to differ at this time.

 ## API and Server Configuration Changes
 - Introduce the new protobuf API definitions.